dominikstuecheli-105D-Engineering/Projects-Ideas/README.md

-# Projects-Ideas: A Project management/organisation App for macOS and iOS (iPad)
+# Projects&Ideas: A Project management/organisation App for macOS and iOS (iPad)

 by Dominik Stücheli